wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    ### Personal Dotfiles repos

-   Files used to install and configure utilities and environment for "local" work on laptops many store online in a repository called "dotfiles" in your personal account.
+   Files used to install and configure utilities and environment for "local" work on laptops are stored in a "dotfiles" repository under your personal account.

    If your current laptop is lost or damaged, you can reinstall the latest versions of your tools.